igor

 Jiatu Li (Undergraduate Research Intern).
 March/2022 to July/2022.

-Prospective PhD students and postdocs: In case you might be interested in joining my research group, several positions are available.
+Prospective PhD students and postdocs: In case you are interested in joining my research group, several positions are available.
 I can also support the application of strong candidates to one of these postdoctoral fellowships: Marie Curie, Leverhulme, Newton, Eutopia, EPSRC, 1851 Fellowship.

 Publications and Preprints